Our Beginning as Emma’s Perennials

 Fun Fact – Some of the plants from the original gardens are still in our Learning Gardens in Naperville and Aurora today!

 In 1973, Rich Massat—Emma and Fritz’s nephew—and his wife, Carol, undertook the challenge of restoring Emma’s Perennials.
-After a few years of digging perennials from the ground, Rich and Carol found it a challenge to keep up with demand.
-They began growing plants in containers, making it possible to offer perennials, annuals, roses and edibles throughout the season and maintain high quality standards.
+For the first few years, they continued to propagate and dig up perennials from the ground but eventually began growing plants in containers to keep up with demand.
+This allowed them to expand their selection and offer perennials, annuals, roses, and edibles throughout the season and maintain high-quality standards.

 In 1976, Rich and Carol renamed Emma’s Perennials to The Growing Place nursery & flower farm.
 Most of the production beds were converted to display gardens that have evolved to be filled with nearly 800 well-labeled plant varieties.
 We like to call them our Learning Gardens because each garden reflects typical garden situations that homeowners will encounter in their own yards.

 Since the first days of Rich and Carol’s gardening adventure, they’ve made it their mission to deliver uncompromising quality and selection as well as garden inspiration and information.

 In the late 1980s, they decided more space was needed to grow plants.
 Originally planned as a production-only facility, by the early 1990s The Growing Place in Aurora was open for business.
 Now, Aurora has grown into its own with over an acre of Learning Gardens, the same plant selections, and of course, our growing facilities.